mcmillenb/brianmcmillen.dev/README.md

 # brianmcmillen.dev

-This is a the codebase for the brianmcmillen.dev website.
+This is the codebase for the brianmcmillen.dev website.